-If you do the math, that adds up to almost 400 dogs; strong, energetic dogs that are eager to run . . . dogs that aren’t shy about letting anyone within earshot know that they are ready to go.
+If you do the math, that adds up to almost 400 dogs.
+Strong, energetic dogs eager to run . . . dogs that aren’t shy about letting anyone within earshot know that they are ready to go.

-The whole thing is loud and rather chaotic, but also highly organized.
+The whole thing was loud and rather chaotic.
+But also highly organized.

-When their turn finally comes, the dog harnesses are attached to the sled’s rigging, the sled attached to a small piece of equipment (I assume to ensure there are no runaway teams), and then the whole outfit is moved to the starting area – with a lot of help from the dog crew.
+When their turn finally came, the dog harnesses were attached to the sled’s rigging, the sled attached to a small piece of equipment (I assume to ensure there are no runaway teams), and the whole outfit is moved to the starting area – with a lot of help from the dog crew.

-There is a lot of dog-holding going on even in the starting gate.
+There was a lot of dog-holding going on even in the starting gate.

 It was really hard to photograph the big teams out of the starting gate – not only was it too crowded to really see, but a team of 14 dogs is really hard to get in one shot!

 As the morning went on, the crowds thinned and it was easy to find an open spot at the side of the trail.

 Along the trail

 The viewing options don’t end once the last team of dogs disappeared down the trail.
 The teams follow a state snowmobile trail and anyone wanting to see more of the race need only pull off where the trail crosses a public road or at one of the check-points along the way.